WHY DOES THE MEDICAL COMMUNITY LARGELY CONTINUE TO IGNORE IT?

 "It is known that pain stimuli can cause reflex spasm of local muscles, which presumable is the cause of much if not most of the muscle spasm observed in localized regions of the human body."

 If you are one of the 100 million Americans dealing with some sort of Chronic Pain, you can't make me believe that this post was not an eye-opener.
-If you agree, help us reach more people (including those you love and care about most) via the simplest way imaginable.
-Make sure to spread the wealth by telling others or by liking, sharing, or following on FACEBOOK.
+If you agree, help us reach more people (including those you love and care about most) via the simplest way imaginable -- by liking, sharing, or following on FACEBOOK.